 Elm-leaved Goldenrod (Solidago ulmifolia)

 Wide-spreading panicles of yellow florets appear beginning in July and bloom into October on this Goldenrod.
 Found in part to full shade, Elm-leaved Goldenrod reaches about three feet in height and does well in average soils.

 Asters bloom for months and charm us with their abundant flowers.
 They are beautiful season extenders in a perennial garden or natural area.
 Tough and pretty, Asters are host species for numerous moths.
 There is a broad array of Aster species native to Illinois and you’ll find one suitable for every site.

 Heath Aster can be found in sun to part shade in average to dry soils.
 It explodes into clouds of tiny white flowers all along its stems in August and blooms well into October.
 Heath Aster has needle-like foliage and a bushy to sprawling habit.

 New England Aster (Symphyotrichum nova-angliae)

 Large purple daisy flowers with yellow centers cover New England Aster in late summer.
 A robust, bushy aster, it can reach around five feet high.
 New England Aster may also sport lavender or light pink blossoms.
 It’s commonly found in sun to part shade and tolerates a wide range of soils.

 Short’s Aster (Symphyotrichum shortii)

 An aster for part to full shade, Short’s Aster thrives in average to dry soils with good drainage.
 This makes it a good choice for dry shade situations under trees.
-It features large light blue flowers that bloom August through October.
+It features large light blue or purple flowers that bloom August through October.